 Verification of PUMS estimates

-The Census provides calculated estimates and standard errors for a number of states and variables to ensure that users’ analysis of PUMS data matches the expected values.
+The Census Bureau publishes calculated estimates and standard errors for a number of states and variables in a year-specific user verification file, so that users can confirm their PUMS analysis matches the expected values.

 State Variable Estimate SE